TransistorSmoke/react-pagination/README.md

 ....Digimon was one of my favorite animes when I was about 13-14 years old..........

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts